kimiekomi/articles/hangman.md

 ```
 <br>

+My first task was to create a list of words, which I stored in a separate file (for potential reuse with a different application or game at a later time).
+I then used Python's built-in ```random.choice()``` method, to arbitraly select a word for the game.
 At the initialization of the game, each letter of the hidden word will be displayed as blank lines, since none of the letters have been guessed yet.
-As the game proceeds, each letter will be revealed when it is correctly guessed.
+As the game proceeds, the letter will only be revealed when it is correctly guessed.

 <br>